 - Keep records of all medical expenses and treatments

-- Track how injuries affect daily activities, work, and quality of life
+- Track how injuries affect daily tasks, work, and quality of life

-- Note any psychological impacts like anxiety or PTSD
+- Note any mental impacts like anxiety or PTSD

-- Document modifications needed at home or work
+- Record changes needed at home or work

-- Keep a journal of pain levels and limitations
+- Keep a journal of pain levels and limits

-Create a dedicated file for all accident-related documents:
+Create a dedicated file for all accident-related records:

 - Medical records and bills